 So, Nightmare on Elm Street wanted to make fun of that, adding a power glove attachment to Freddy’s glove.
 According to Talalay, they didn’t actually have permission to do that, “We wanted to use the Power Glove, and Nintendo said no. But [New Line Boss] Bob [Shaye] said, ‘I don’t care what they want.
 I’m going to use it anyway.’
 So, we used it, and it’s great, and it sold more Power Gloves, and Nintendo never sued.”

 9. Freddy’s Dead helped Lezlie Dean realize she had repressed memories of molestation

 It was surprisingly easy for Lezlie Dean to act out the scenes in which her character, Tracy, descends into a dream in which Freddy takes the form of her father, playing upon her past as a sexually abused girl.
 However, weeks after filming Lezlie began suffering flashes of memories of molestation in her own real life.
-Sadly, she had actually been molested, with the experience being so traumatic she had repressed those memories.
+Sadly, she had actually been molested, with the experience being so traumatic she had repressed it.
 Freddy’s Dead forced those memories to the surface.

 According to Dean, “We were doing the fighting scene, and he went back like that to hit me with his glove.
 But he actually hit me.
-I had to go to the hospital, get stitches, get a tetanis shot.
+I had to go to the hospital, get stitches, get a tetanus shot.
 So, I have a scar.
 That scar on me I get to look at every day in the mirror and be reminded of Robert Englund.”
-Oddly, Englund was a big reason New Line auditioned Dean for the part of Tracy to begin with, since he knew her from his time directing her in 967-EVIL.
+Oddly, Englund was a big reason New Line auditioned Dean for the part of Tracy to begin with since he knew her from his time directing her in 967-EVIL.